Sagar-Adkhale/Blog-CMS/posts/going-around-nilgiris.md

 sliderImg: /images/uploads/slider.png
 thumbnail: /images/uploads/gopr1328.jpg
 ---
-I﻿ had always wanted to do a tour around Nilgiris and Ride the hills.
-The Nilgiris gives and Average elevation of 2000m.
-The 3day-route we had planned was  **Coimbatore-Kotagiri- Ooty , Ooty-Gudalur-Wayanad - Omasery-mukkam-Manarkkad-coimbatore.**
+I﻿ had always wanted to do a tour around Nilgiris and Ride the hills. .
+The 3 day-route we had planned was  **Coimbatore-Kotagiri- Ooty , Ooty-Gudalur-Wayanad - Omasery-mukkam-Manarkkad-coimbatore.**

 T﻿he total distance of the tour was around 460km with an elevation gain of 6000m.